OpenIndiana/oi-docs/docs/misc/conduct.md

 * We recognize our public actions determine the public perception of the project.
 * Participants must ensure their language and actions are free from personal attacks and disparaging personal remarks.
 * When interpreting the words and actions of others, participants should always assume good intentions.
+* Always seek to maintain a welcoming environment for new contributors.
+    * Welcome new people to the project and guide them in their contributions.
+    * Give them the time you were given when you first joined the community.
+    * And if you weren't given enough time please set a new example for others to live by.
+* Be open and transparent so others can participate on an equal footing and contribute to the project in their own way.
+    * Everyone has something to contribute.

 ## What will not be tolerated: